Schijve, Jaap, Fatigue of Structures and Materials, Kluwer Academic Publishers, Second Edition, 2009.

 - A course notebook prepared by your instructor

 - Supplemental material to enhance the subject matter

 Course Description & Outline:

-This is a sequential four-day course to the fundamental Fatigue and Damage Tolerance Analysis course taught by the same instructor.
-The course starts by providing a review of the highlights of the fundamental course material plus presentation of the updated material.
-Discussions continues to introduce the concepts of WFD and LOV, plus methods to evaluate WFD behavior and determine LOV to show compliance to §§26.21, 26.23 and 25.571, Amendment 25-132.
+This is a follow on course to the fundamental Fatigue and Damage Tolerance Analysis course taught by the same instructor.
+The course provides a review of the fundamental course material plus presentation of the updated material.
+Advanced topics such as concepts of WFD and LOV, plus methods to evaluate WFD behavior and how to determine LOV for compliance to §§26.21, 26.23 and 25.571, Amendment 25-132 is provided.
 Example problems are solved real time demonstrating details of these concepts.
 Guidance for F&DT analyses of various kind of designs, alterations and repairs to fuselage upper and lower lobe, wing and horizontal stabilized are provided.
 FEM applications for various design requirements such as load transfer in joints, stress distribution in built-up structures, computation of Kt and SIF are discussed.
-You are encouraged to voluntarily participate in a practicum, which is to make a short live presentation of a F&DT example to demonstrate how you have used the knowledge acquired in the fundamental course.
-This presentation should be coordinated with the instructor before presentation for review and approval.
-The proprietary data will be handled appropriately.
+You are encouraged to voluntarily participate in a practicum (see below for more information).
+A world class inspector will provide a presentation of popular NDT techniques used in aerospace with hands on demonstrations of these techniques.
+Fracture mechanics of composite material structures along with examples will be presented.